GDMillar/product-management-tools/README.md

 This repo serves two audiences:

 - **My own practice** as a version controlled home for the tools I refine over time.
-- **Product peers** whol may find reusable artefacts for discovery, prioritisation, and decision making.
+- **Product peers** who may find reusable artefacts for discovery, prioritisation, and decision making.

 Everything here is designed to be portable, teachable, and actionable.